daronphang/coding_resources/dev-ops/docker/volumes/_volumes.md

 ## Bind Mounts

-a Docker bind mount is a high-performance connection from the container to a directory on the host machine i.e. uses the host file system.
+A Docker bind mount is a high-performance connection from the container to a directory on the host machine i.e. uses the host file system.
 It allows the host to share its own file system with the container, which can be made read-only or read-write.

 ```console
 # pwd is the source on the host